JohnFromSteam/Star-Wars-Galaxies-Steam-Integration/README.md

     *   Go to the **Compatibility** tab and select **Run this program as an administrator**
     *   Press **Apply**, then **OK**.
     *   Launch the `Star Wars Galaxies Steam Integration.exe` to make sure this changed worked.
 You should receive a pop-up to allow admin access.

+# Further Issues
+If you have any further issues, let's try to figure it out together!
+Go to the **[Issues](https://github.com/JohnFromSteam/Star-Wars-Galaxies-Steam-Integration/issues)** section and fill out a report.